 Visible Learning for Mathematics Introduction

-This full-day workshop demonstrates how using the right approach at the right time helps educators intentionally design classroom experiences that hit the surface, deep, and transfer phases of mathematics learning.
-This framework helps educators reach the level of rigor today’s students must meet through the combination of conceptual understanding, procedural fluency, and application.
-The workshop also delves into the role of clear learning intentions and success criteria as the first stop to better learning, as well as the kinds of rich mathematical tasks and mathematical discourse central to each phase of learning.
-Participants will be actively engaged in doing mathematics during the session.
+you more intentionally design classroom experiences that hit the surface, deep, and transfer phases of learning.
+Participants will explore the role of clear learning intentions and success criteria as well as the kinds of rich mathematical tasks and mathematical discourse central to each phase of learning.

 Surface Learning in Mathematics